skycloud1030/react-bootstrap-carousel/index.md

 # react-bootstrap-carousel

-A carousel component for react (with bootstrap).
-This project is a react port of: [react-bootstrap](http://react-bootstrap.github.io/components.html#carousels)
+A carousel component for react (with bootstrap@3.3.7).
+This project is a react port of: [react-bootstrap](https://react-bootstrap.github.io/components/carousel)

 ## Install